 All our employees working in high-risk activities will attend the mandatory training in manual handling.
-This training will be delivered by the Health and Safety Team.
-All new employees will receive information instruction on manual handling at induction.
+This training will be delivered by the Health and Safety team.
+All new employees will receive information on manual handling at induction.

-Refer to Manual Handling Operations Policy HS.D.53
+Refer to Manual Handling Operations Policy.

-5.17 Asbestos
+5.21 Asbestos

-The Control of Asbestos Regulations (CAR) 2012 extends the requirements to control the risks to most operations where asbestos fibres could be released and includes monitoring and laboratory analysis.
-The CAR 2012 came into force, 6 April 2012, updating previous asbestos regulations to take account of the European Commission's view that the UK had not fully implemented the EU Directive on exposure to asbestos (Directive 2009/148/EC).
+The Control of Asbestos at Work Regulations 2012 extends the requirements to control the risks to most operations where asbestos fibres could be released and includes monitoring and laboratory analysis.

-The CAR 2012 places a legal duty on employers to prevent exposure of its employees to asbestos, or if this is not possible, to reduce it to its lowest level.
-The main changes in the new regulations are the addition of a new duty to manage asbestos (Regulation 4).
-There are additional duties on all those who legally have maintenance and repair responsibilities for any part of the premises.
+The Control of Asbestos at Work Regulations 2012 places a legal duty on employers to prevent exposure of its employees to asbestos, or if this is not possible, to reduce it to its lowest level.
+There are additional duties on all those who have maintenance and repair responsibilities for any part of the premises.

-The regulations require mandatory training for anyone liable to be exposed to asbestos fibres at work.
-This includes maintenance workers and others, who may come into contact with, or who may disturb asbestos as well as those involved in asbestos removal work.
+The regulations require mandatory training for anyone liable to be exposed to asbestos fibers at work.
+This includes maintenance workers and others who may come into contact with or who may disturb asbestos as well as those involved in asbestos removal work.
 We will provide training to all employees who would encounter asbestos as part of their work; we will also provide specific practical training for our employees on the removal of asbestos not covered by the licensing regulations.